Contact Me

 1. Both Sides Now

-Both Sides" was written by Canadian folk artist Joni Mitchell, first recorded by Judy Collins.
+Both Sides Now was written by Canadian folk artist Joni Mitchell and originally just called Both Sides and was first recorded by Judy Collins.
 Frank Sinatra changed the title slightly and called it From "Both Sides Now" for his 1968 album "Cycles".

 It's almost hard to imagine that 11 songs were recorded in just 3 hrs, but one of the songs got scratched for the final album release.
 This song was never released as a single.